COVID-19 Information – ICELAND

 - Are U.S. citizens permitted to enter?
 No

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
-No. COVID-19 tests from other countries are not accepted.
+Yes, and testing is required upon arrival, free of charge.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Contact the Icelandic Directorate of Immigration regarding visa extensions for residents and/or tourists